Matplotlib#

 Further Examples#

-Within matplotlib there are a massive number of different possible outputs, that far exceed the scope of this course, with the particular one that you wish to use will depend on the task at hand.
+Within Matplotlib there are a massive number of different possible outputs, that far exceed the scope of this course.
+The particular one you wish to use will depend on the task at hand.
 The Matplotlib example gallery will be of use when exploring potential solutions.